jjvanzon/JJs-Reference-Architecture/patterns-presentation.md

 Lookup ViewModels
 </h3>

-A *lookup* list can hold the data for a control like a drop-down box, e.g.:
+A *lookup* list can provide the data for a control, like a drop-down select box, e.g.:

 ```cs
 IList<IDAndName> ProductTypeLookup { get; set; }